Frosty-Jackal/Frosty-Jackal/README.md

 - 👋 Hi, I’m @Frosty-Jackal, an undergraduate student in Sichuan University.
 - 🌱 I’m currently learning AI.
+I like to use PyTorch.
-- 👀 I’m interested in CV, in more detail, I like to delve into object detection models.
+- 👀 I’m interested in generative models and object detection.
 - 📫 How to reach me : hou_rui@stu.scu.edu.cn